 Sexual harassment including stalking is most usually (but not always) perpetrated by men with women as the victims.
 If men are victims of sexual abuse, they may be reluctant to get help because of the shame of being a victim.
 Many women put up with sexual harassment because they are too embarrassed to complain or they don’t know how to deal with the conflict.

 Women expect so-called civilised men to restrain themselves.
 This attitude is evidence that women never experience a sex drive as men do.
 Women don’t understand that sex drive cannot easily be supressed.
 Young women rely on the protection of society to tease men by behaving in a provocative manner but never having to face the consequences.
-This is the equivalent of a gazelle prancing in front of a ravenous lion with the full knowledge that the lion cannot get at it.
+This is the equivalent of a gazelle prancing around in front of a hungry lion knowing that the lion is not allowed to get at it.
 It is hardly moral or right.
 Any man who attempts a sexual advance is accused of sexual harassment.
 Women want the right to tease but not to deliver.
-Women need to be educated about male sex drive.
+Men’s sexuality needs as much respect as women’s.

 Your partner’s not there to service you, it’s not their job to keep you sexually satisfied.
 You’re together because you love each other and want to make each other happy.
 Constantly hassling the for sex does the opposite.
 (Tracey Cox 1999)